ie3-institute/simona/docs/readthedocs/config.md

 system for a given runtime and is based on a power flow calculation using the Newton-Raphson algorithm.
 Individual steps for configuring the simulation are performed below.

-An overview of all default values can be found [here](#default-configuration).
-These values are used when there is no value set in the configuration file.
+An overview of all default values can be found below.
+These values are used when no other value is set in the configuration file.

 ## Configuration Parameters